‘Section 24’, the controversial amendment to how UK Landlords calculate their tax liability.

 Despite popular belief, increasing rent isn’t the best way to survive in a tough environment.
 The best way to survive is keeping the cashflow steady, and you cannot do that without good tenants.
 I’m not saying don’t increase rent, I’m saying you might be better served being ‘reasonable’ over brash.

-If you have a portfolio of properties, it might be worth selling a few and using the capital to reduce mortgage debt on the remaining.
+If you’re fortunate enough to be a portfolio landlord, it might be worth selling a few of your properties and using the capital to reduce mortgage debt on the remaining.
 It’s a move that will undoubtedly be a kick to the ego to those that like accumulating, and it is a gamble, because the legislation might get squashed.
 It’s your call.

 It is extreme, but so is bankruptcy.
 There’s also a lot to be said about coasting through life in comfort as opposed to fear.